-With each passing year, the difference between tablets and laptops is becoming smaller and smaller.
+With each passing year, the difference between tablets and laptops for online classes is becoming less noticeable.
 Surface devices come with Windows OS, while the latest iPad Pro offers better performance than 90% of laptops on the market.
 Meaning, yes, a tablet can be a legit alternative to a laptop.

 Tablets suffer from being fragile, less comfortable to hold and carry compared to smartphones, and typically have fewer ports than a laptop.

 All portable devices (tablets included) allow you to make calls via the internet.
 Tablets, in particular, rely on Voice Over IP to be able to make regular and video calls to standard phones.
 In essence, it’s the same technology used on computers to let them connect.
 But in this case, you can call your grandpa without burning your precious minutes.